9xeb/purplesec/README.md

 ## Usage
 ```
-# Put your compose project in ./docker, then:
+# Put your compose project in ./docker, then perform setup:
+# Remember to set the name of the interface in your sniffer correctly
-bash link-files.sh
+bash setup.sh

 # Now set up your inventory following the given template:
 cp ansible/inventory.template ansible/.inventory